How to Choose the Right Curriculum for Your Homeschool

 Don’t get into the grass is greener syndrome where you hear about a brand new curriculum that everyone is raving about.
 If you’re using something that works for you and your child, don’t mess with it.
 It will save you time and money.

-I’ve purchase a curriculum when I’ve heard other mothers gushing over it only to find that it really didn’t work for my child.
+I’ve purchased a curriculum when I’ve heard other mothers gushing over it.
+However, I found out that it really didn’t work for my child.
 I kind of had a feeling it wouldn’t work but that I could make it work because others were so happy with it.

 I’m preparing to enter the dinosaur world again with my second son, something I’ve already gone through with my first.
 He’s so excited and he starts the day knowing that we are going to have an awesome day of learning.

-If your child really doesn’t want to learn about the ancients, why not jump ahead to the middle ages with all the cool knights, castles, and weaponry, you can’t go wrong.
+If your child really doesn’t want to learn about the ancients, why not jump ahead to the Middle Ages?
+They will surely get interested in all the cool knights, castles, and weaponry, you can’t go wrong.
 The universe won’t implode if you don’t start at the beginning.
 And you’ll have one happy child.

 You will find that what works for others may not work for you and your family.
-It will take some trial and error so don’t fret, no one said this was going to be a piece of cake.
+It will take some trial and error to learn how to choose the best curriculum for your homeschool so don’t fret, no one said this was going to be a piece of cake.
 Other parents are going through the exact same thing.

 More Homeschool Curriculum Ideas